Purdue-CS193/homework-0-tsai-yiting/index.md

+# Ingrid Tsai's First CS193 Homework
+- I hope to learn a lot about CS and tools that will help me succeed

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.